A Call for Women to Rise – The Awakened Woman Conference, Bali 2016

 I just moved out of my comfort zone and caused some disruption.
 I was called and the calling was stronger than everything else.
 I left my warm bed, my three angelic sleeping children and a disapproving husband in the middle of the night to fly 8000 miles to the other side of the planet to attend a women’s conference because I believe in the power of women connecting, aligning and co-creating.

 I understand that it will take many of us, according to science around 11% – which is less than 900 million of earth’s current inhabitants – basically One Billion rising.
-If this critical mass recognises the incredible force of sisterhood and understands that we really need to see each other.
-And I mean REALLY SEE EACH OTHER with all our uniqueness, beauty, flaws and imperfections, it will connect us with iridescent shining light to each other.
+If this critical mass recognises the incredible force of coming together and understands that we really need to see each other.
+And I mean REALLY SEE AND HOLD SPACE FOR EACH OTHER , it will connect us to each other in unprecedented ways.

-I have been bathed in this incredibly, high-resonance love field since I arrived in Bali.
-It’s no coincidence the conference is in Bali where feminine and masculine energies are more balanced and millions of sacred offerings are made daily.
+I have been bathed in an incredibly, high-resonance LoveField since I arrived in Bali.
+It’s no coincidence the conference is on this magical island where feminine and masculine energies are more balanced and millions of sacred offerings are made daily.

-What I have witnessed here and what I witness when I am in sacred sister circle and in community with women, uninterrupted by the noise of our failing systems is a love so deep, so pure and so ecstatically luminous it gives me hope that we can shift this mess we’re in.
+What I have witnessed here and what I witness when I host women’s circles and am in community with my sisters, uninterrupted by the noise of our failing systems is a love so pure and luminous it gives me hope that we can shift this mess we’re in.